gramineproject/gramine/Documentation/devel/encfiles.rst

   into the cache, the whole chain of corresponding MHT nodes is also brought into the cache.

-- There is *no* multiprocess support for encrypted files.
-This means that if the same file is opened simultaneously in two Gramine processes (even if they are the parent and the child processes of the same application), the file may become corrupted or inaccessible to one of the processes.
+- There is *limited* multiprocess support for encrypted files.
+This means that if the same file is accessed concurrently by two Gramine processes (and at least one process writes to the file), the file may become corrupted or inaccessible to one of the processes.

 - There is no support for file recovery, if the file was only partially written to storage.
 Gramine will treat this file as corrupted and will return an